-Election Day: The day fixed by the Lieutenant Governor as the ordinary polling day for an election.
+Election Day: The day shown in the Notice of Election as the ordinary polling day for an election.

-Election Officers: The various elections officers you will meet in the polling station each have different jobs as follows:
+Election Officers: The various election officers you will meet in the polling station each have different jobs as follows:

 - Constable: The first person an elector will meet when entering a polling station. - Voters List Officer: The person responsible for finding and striking an elector's name on the List of Electors. - Poll Revision Officer: The person responsible for correcting or adding an elector's name to the List of Electors.
-Poll Revision Officers also strike off the names of electors on the List of Electors. - Ballot Issuing Officer: The person responsible for issuing a ballot, explaining to each elector how to mark it, processing spoiled ballots, and, if requested, assisting electors with voting if requested. - Ballot Box Officer: In an election where ballots are to be counted by hand, in larger polling stations, Ballot Box Officers will monitor the ballot boxes and assist electors in depositing their ballots correctly. - Ballot Counting Officer: In an election where ballots are to be counted by hand, during the polling day, this person will normally perform another job.
+Poll Revision Officers also strike off the names of electors on the List of Electors. - Ballot Issuing Officer: The person responsible for issuing a ballot, explaining to each elector how to mark it, processing spoiled ballots, and, if requested, assisting electors with voting if requested. - Ballot Counting Officer: In an election where ballots are to be counted by hand, during the polling day, this person will normally perform another job.
 After the polls close, this person counts or assists in the counting of the ballots and reporting of results. - Tabulation Machine Officer: In an election where ballots are to be counted using a tabulation machine, this person will operate the tabulation machine and assist electors in depositing their ballots correctly. - Poll Supervisor: The person responsible for ensuring that the conduct of voting in the polling station conforms to Elections NB standards and is carried out in an efficient, orderly, and elector-friendly fashion at all times.